zyedidia/micro/runtime/syntax/README.md

 Note that the tool isn't perfect and though it is unlikely, you may run into some small issues that you will have to fix manually
 (about 4 files from this directory had issues after being converted).

-# Micro syntax highlighting files

-These are the syntax highlighting files for micro.
-To install them, just put all the syntax files in `~/.config/micro/syntax`.

-They are taken from Nano, specifically from [this repository](https://github.com/scopatz/nanorc).
-Micro syntax files are almost identical to Nano's, except for some key differences:

-* Micro does not use `icolor`.
-Instead, for a case insensitive match, use the case insensitive flag (`i`) in the regular expression
-    * For example, `icolor green ".*"` would become `color green "(?i).*"`

 # Incompatibilities with older versions of micro